Xavier Becerra: Statewide organized crime ring charged with sex trafficking in California

+Additional criminal law enforcement

 Becerra brought fourteen felony charges against Center for Medical Progress activists for recording fourteen videos (see Planned Parenthood 2015 undercover videos controversy), and one felony charge for conspiring to invade privacy, on March 28, 2017.
 The charges were dismissed by a California Superior Court judge in June for not stating the names of those recorded and the specific dates of the recordings; the charges were refiled with the names and dates in July 2017.

 In 2019, Becerra threatened "legal action" against reporters who had received records of California law enforcement officers who had been convicted of crimes during the past decade.

 In December 2020, Becerra was faulted by state district attorneys for not taking leadership to help stop unemployment fraud during the COVID-19 pandemic, in what was described as the "biggest taxpayer fraud in California history".
 In January 2021, investigators said the total fraud was over $11 billion, with $19 billion in claims still under investigation.
 Most of this money will likely never be recovered, prosecutors said.

 Lawsuits against Trump administration

+Defense of Deferred Action for Childhood Arrivals (DACA)

+In addition to his numerous legal challenges against the Trump administration, a significant aspect of Xavier Becerra's tenure as California Attorney General was his defense of the Deferred Action for Childhood Arrivals (DACA) policy before the United States Supreme Court.
+This defense was crucial for the approximately 650,000 Dreamers across the United States, with more than a quarter of them residing in California.
+In June 2020, the U.S. Supreme Court delivered a ruling that upheld the DACA policy, marking a significant victory for these Dreamers.
+The California Department of Justice, under Becerra's leadership, played a pivotal role in this outcome.
+In November 2019, Becerra led a coalition of 21 attorneys general to defend DACA against the Trump Administration's attempt to terminate it.
+The Court found that the administration's actions to end DACA were unlawful.

+Defense of the Affordable Care Act (ACA)

+As the Attorney General of California, Becerra led the multistate lawsuit to defend, and ultimately save, the Affordable Care Act (ACA), culminating in the significant Supreme Court ruling in California v.
+Texas on June 17, 2021.
+In this capacity, he led the legal challenge against efforts to dismantle the ACA, emphasizing the Act's critical importance in providing healthcare to millions of Americans, especially those with pre-existing conditions.
+Becerra's staunch defense of the ACA at the Supreme Court highlighted his commitment to ensuring accessible healthcare for all.
+His efforts were pivotal in upholding the ACA, a decision that affirmed the continuation of essential health protections and services across the United States.